The Girl with the Straw

 In 1943, Zaretskyi was drafted into the Red Army, but he did not participate in combat as he had been deaf in one ear since childhood.
 After being demobilized in 1945, he lived in the village of Obidimo near Tula.
 There, he privately studied under painter Mykola Orekhov.
 In 1946, he entered the Kyiv Art School, and from 1947 to 1953, he studied at the Kyiv Art Institute, where he later taught.

-Viktor Zaretskyi passed away in 1990 after a long illness and was buried in Kyiv.
-In addition to Ukraine, the artist's works are held in collections in America and Europe.
-In 1994, the National Union of Artists of Ukraine and the National Academy of Fine Arts and Architecture established the Viktor Zaretskyi Prize to honor young artists.
+After his death, in 1994, the National Union of Artists of Ukraine and the National Academy of Fine Arts and Architecture established the Viktor Zaretskyi Prize to honor young artists.

 - Resolution